HNx1/miniconv/README.md

 ### Usage

-- We use basic numpy for some matrix operations and random generation
 - You should not use this library in production code.
 It will be (much!) slower than PyTorch/a more verbose implementation.
 It is purely for educational purposes and helping to understand the basic operation of a CNN.